This page contains affiliate links. For more information please read my Disclosure Policy.

 I love braised meat.
 There’s something succulent and indulgent about slow cooked meat, falling apart at the touch of your fork and soaked in rich liquid.
 What amazes me is how expensive a good braise can be when you eat out.
-Braised boneless short ribs go for $25 or more for a small portion, I can easily make the same for a third of that price.
+Ordering red wine braised brisket? $40!
+No thanks, not when I can make triple the amount for half the cost!

 Mastering a braise is an essential skill for an aspiring home chef.
 It can create a beautiful, upscale dinner for less money, like my Orange and Chicken Braise, which is so much more than a standard chicken thigh!
 Plus it makes cheaper, tougher cuts of meat into something tender and delicious without the price tag of those premium cuts.
 This particular braising recipe even uses an ingredient you’d otherwise throw out – some leftover cola!
 That’s right, with what was left of a 2 liter, I made this recipe for Dr. Pepper short ribs, and it has quickly become a favorite.
 We even buy soda just for this now.

 Dr. Pepper as a Braising Liquid

 So why cola?
 Well for one thing, it’s the one indulgence my husband and I can’t ever seem to quit completely.
 Every once in a while that craving for Dr. Pepper strikes.
 Thankfully, we’ve realized that buying a case means we’ll actually drink the whole case, so instead we opt for a cheap 2-liter, knowing it’ll go flat before we finish it and saving ourselves the soda binge.

 Thing is though, I hate wasting food.
 Even leftover soda.
 I spent money on that, and pennies add up.
 So instead, I started thinking about ways to use it.
 It is after all a sweet liquid with a huge variety of flavors in it.
 I knew those iconic 23 flavors (find out what they are here) would be beautiful when enhanced and caramelized on a tender piece of beef.

 Aside from boneless short ribs and Dr. pepper, there are several other, carefully chosen and tested ingredients that are essential to creating this amazing luscious braise.